Sky-Wright/RimConvert-1.0/README.md

 ### Option 1: Download & Run (Recommended)
 1. Download the zipped folder from the [Releases](../../releases) page.
-2. Extract the folder and run `RimWorldOptimizer.exe`.
+2. Extract the folder and run `RimConvert.exe`.
 No installation required.
 3. Select your RimWorld mod folder and start the conversion.
 4. Ensure you have the **Graphics Settings+** mod (or similar) installed in RimWorld.
 5. Launch RimWorld and enjoy the improved performance!